fabiandev/jh-boilerplate/README.md

 > Note that you should use the ```data-``` prefix on **any** Angular directive, to produce valid HTML5 documents.

-As we're using JH Boilerplate with our CMS, we want to ask, if not defined states, are defined there.
+As we're using JH Boilerplate with our CMS, we want to ask, if not defined states are defined there.
 In that case, you would add a href *and* the ui-sref with the exact same value:

 ```html
 <a href="/some/link" data-ui-sref="/some/link" title="Go to Some Link">